viamrobotics/docs/docs/components/motor/_index.md

 ## Available models

-To use a motor, you have to add it to your machine's configuration.
+To use a motor, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your motor.

 The _motor_ component type natively supports brushed DC motors, brushless DC motors, and stepper motors controlled by a variety of [motor drivers](https://www.wellpcb.com/what-is-motor-driver.html).